Tuesday, October 22, 2024

 No shortcuts to maturity

-Pain is a ¹necessary part of ²growth.
-We either experience it through ³self-denial and submission to God's ⁴directives or as a consequence of our ⁵rebellion to those directives.
-There is no way around pain and no shortcuts to being weaned from our ⁶brokenness.
+There is no way around pain and no shortcuts to being weaned from our own ⁶brokenness.

 "I have said these things to you, that in me you may have peace.
 In the world, you will have tribulation (The meaning of tribulation in the original Greek - persecution, affliction, distress, pressure).
 But take heart (i.e. do not be fearful or lose hope); ⁷I have overcome the world.” - Jesus in John 16:33

 Though pain continues in this life, it no longer disturbs us in the way it did before.
-We now see how God uses it for a good purpose when we love and trust Him.
+We now see how God uses it for a good purpose if we love and trust Him.

 fear.